Analysis of Performance

 - Higher ozone concentrations are generally observed in summer months, and the Northern Front Range region is in violation of Federal health-based ozone standards.

-- Ozone and particulate matter are regional issues.
+- Ozone and particulate matter are regional issues with health implications.

 - Continued violation of Federal standards is expected to lead to tighter controls for contributing emissions.